Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 Because these features are familiar, you can map between the CMIS data model and the content metamodel with little loss of information.

-The Alfresco Content Services content metamodel is mapped to the CMIS data model as follows:
+The Content Services content metamodel is mapped to the CMIS data model as follows:

 * **Type**: Maps to CMIS Object Type
 * **Property**: Maps to CMIS Property Definition